 As dietary supplements, the combination of melatonin and theanine may provide the following benefits:

 Promote better sleep.
 Several studies have found melatonin has the potential to support better sleep by helping individuals fall asleep faster, stay asleep for longer, and provide a better quality of sleep.
 Theanine may also improve sleep quality as it contributes to longer and more restful sleep.

 Improve mood.
 Light can affect moods, meaning the winter months can take a toll on individuals particularly sensitive to it.
 Because light also affects melatonin production, researchers are interested in melatonin's ability to play a role in improving moods related to the seasons.
 In addition, preliminary research supports the idea that melatonin may improve moods.
 Theanine has the potential to improve moods as well.
 Research indicates it may be particularly effective at improving moods in individuals experiencing significant levels of stress.

 May be effective for unusual work situations.
 Individuals who work the night shift or who travel extensively for their jobs may experience problems sleeping.
 Forcing the body to remain awake at unusual times or traveling across multiple time zones disturbs the typical circadian rhythm.
 Those conditions also put the body under significant stress, so a melatonin and theanine combination may be particularly beneficial for these individuals.

 Individuals typically tolerate melatonin and theanine well.
 Unlike many sleep aids, melatonin and theanine are non-habit forming.
 Some of the most common melatonin side effects include headache, dizziness, and sleepiness.
 In most healthy adults, theanine has no known side effects.

 How to Take Melatonin and Theanine

 Individuals should take 210mg of melatonin and theanine supplement one hour before bed with water.
-For accurate measurement, individuals should use a milligram scale.
+For accurate dosing, individuals should use a digital milligram scale.